DrewsClues/Week_7_Pacman_Project/README.md

   Description:
 </h1>

-This is a simple program which utilizes HTML, CSS and Javascript to create multiple Pacmen on command which upon creation move around the screen and bounce off the edges.
+This is a simple program which utilizes HTML and Javascript to create multiple Pacmen on command which upon creation move around the screen and bounce off the edges.

 <h1>
   How to Run